inpatient/outpatient US clinical experience

-Where will this rotation take place: This hands-on outpatient rotation will take place in St. Louis, Missouri.
+Where will this rotation take place: This outpatient US clinical experience will take place in St. Louis, Missouri.

 Hours: Monday - Wednesday 7 AM to 1 PM; Thursday 7 AM to 3 PM.
 The day will typically begin with hospital rounds at 1-2 hospitals, usually starting at 7 AM.
 At approximately 9 AM, you will report to the outpatient clinic.
 The hospitals and clinics are within 3-5 miles of one another so transportation will be needed to manage these relatively short distances.
 You will be responsible for arranging your own transportation, either by car or Uber/Lyft.